 - Fares fair – making sure that all passengers can buy tickets and that all fares are collected

 - Station improvements – making sure that stations are fully fit for purpose and well maintained.
-Our Secretary meets regularly with the Line Manager from First Great Western to discuss current issues
+Our Secretary meets regularly with the Line Manager from Great Western Railway to discuss current issues

 - Better and longer trains – to provide better quality rolling stock and prevent overcrowding